Chapter 4 : IV.

 Thinking that she didn’t want to hurt anyone or had ever meant to hurt anyway was a complete, hypocritical lie.
 This whole game’s purpose was pain, but third parties were getting involved to a much higher and costlier degree than Gen had ever planned.
 Besides, she had Sirius as a Potion’s partner now, she didn’t need the team.
 It was a stupid idea to begin with.

 Most of Gen’s idea’s were stupid, the game wasn’t exactly brilliant by any means, and nor was her oh-let’s-sneak-around-at-night-for-the-hell-of-it mindset.

 Because she just hit a wall.
-At ten she had been back to maneuvering herself across memorized floor plans to race down to the Hospital Wing to beat Sturgis.
+At ten o'clock she had been back to maneuvering herself across memorized floor plans to race down to the Hospital Wing to beat Sturgis.
 She cursed herself silently.
 Honestly, she should pay more attention to these things in times of crisis, but that didn’t happen, because only a few feet she turned a corner and collided with something else.
 A human, again.
 What an awful pattern this was turning into.

 Whoever it was had been carrying something that banged as it hit the floor, which Gen then tripped on, and fell on her back.
 She cursed aloud this time, what was the point in being quiet?
 She was so busted.

 The other person cursed aloud too, after apparently taking the same trip Gen had in the black fray of things.
 Gen searched for her wand in her robes, but it had obviously fallen out.
 And thus, she was out of tricks.

 “So what’s the penalty for this?
 Lines?” she asked what she assumed was an on-duty prefect.